PTX-Interface-Specification/ptx-specification/README.md

 - Implementations share a common, versioned set of messages and semantics.
 - Changes to the specification are discussed openly and applied consistently.

+For a summary of expected benefits to operators and procurement, see BENEFITS.md.

 ## Scope

 This repository will contain: